MattV613/COMP3005A3Q1/README.md

 ## Usage:

 **Setup Database:** Make sure your PostgreSQL database is set up and running.
+The students table and initial data can be created with A3_createTables.sql

 **Install Dependencies:** Install the psycopg2 library using pip install psycopg2.